dwp/ms-atw-claim/README.md

       "address4": "WHITLEY BAY", // Optional
       "postcode": "NE26 4RS"
     },
-    "bankDetails": { // if newPayee is set to false, bankDetails is not required "accountHolderName": "Ineed Paying",
+    "bankDetails": { // if newPayee is set to false, bankDetails accountNumber is the only one required "accountHolderName": "Ineed Paying",
       "sortCode": "000004",
-      "accountNumber": "12345677"
+      "accountNumber": "12345677" //required
     }
   },
   "workplaceContact": {